Skip to main content

 Spending controls - the governor

-Enforces per-agent daily caps and per-payment caps at the API layer, not in the agent's code.
+Enforces an owner-set spend permission - an allowance per period plus a per-transaction cap - on the backend, not in the agent's code.
 Your agent cannot exceed the limits even if its logic tries to, even if it gets prompt-injected, even if the LLM hallucinates a different cap.
-On Business plans, an allowed-counterparties allowlist restricts outgoing payments to specific addresses.
+Permissions are set in the dashboard and read-only over the API, so the agent's own key can never widen them.
 Spending controls are the difference between an autonomous agent and a runaway agent.

 ARCHITECTURE